 Our second stop was Chitwan National Park, a preserved area in south-central Nepal, known for its biodiversity.
 The dense forests and grassy plains are home to one-horned rhinos, crocodiles and Bengal tigers.
 When we were told we needed to leave at 5am to arrive at ‘the pass’ in time as the road closes every day, I realized this might not be an easy drive.
 It turns out that ‘road’ is a very subjective term.
 We spent the next 6 hours driving a muddy, pot-hole filled area, trying to avoid construction trucks and falling off the edge of a cliff!
 The ‘road’ is under heavy construction… partially due to the earthquake and partially due to it being a third world country, and was a white knuckle ride the whole way.

 We woke the next morning at 6am for our jungle safari to find Julian already on his deck, wearing his robe and free hotel slippers… “oh hey mom, I’m just chilling and I made coffee for everyone, do you want one?”
 That kid just cracks me up!
-However, we had a big problem with Sebastian… fever, liquids flowing from every body part and he was feeling terrible.
+However, we had a big problem with Sebastian… fever, liquids flowing from every orifice and he was feeling terrible.
 Crap (pardon the pun), I realized that the pina-colada might not have been the best decision.
-We tried to revive him, but it was apparent he needed to be 2ft from the bathroom.
-The resort assured us they’d keep an eye on him and bring liquids, so the three of us headed to our jungle safari.
+We tried to revive him, but it was apparent he needed to be 2ft from the bathroom for the next 24 hours.
+The resort assured us they’d keep an eye on him and bring liquids, so we left him in their capable hands and the three of us headed to our jungle safari.

 We woke the next day to find Sebastian feeling better.
 The thought of a long bouncy car ride to Pokhura with ‘Delhi Belly’ did not sound fun at all.
-Pokhara is only 86km from Chitwan, but due to hills and poor road condition, our drive took 6 hours.
-It’s worth noting that the view is simply breathtaking, and you drive winding roads of Nepal around the mountains with scenic views the whole way, and Quesub delivered us safely to our next destination, the Fishtail Lodge in Pokhara.
+Pokhara is only 86km from Chitwan, but due to hills and poor road conditions, our drive took 6 hours.
+It’s worth noting that the view is simply breathtaking, and you navigate the winding roads of Nepal through serene mountains the whole way, and Quesub delivered us safely to our next destination, the Fishtail Lodge in Pokhara.